Ishika-tyagi/Ishika-tyagi/README.md

 - 💼 **Salesforce Developer Internship**
   Worked on CRM development, automation, and custom business solutions.

+- 🌐 **Cisco Virtual Internship**
+  Understanding cyber threats, attacks, and vulnerabilities ,Basics of network security and how to protect data

+- 🤖 **Android Developer Virtual Internship**
+   Android Basics with Kotlin – Fundamentals of Android development.

 - 🧠 **Certifications**
   - ✔️ Certification in Python Programming